-How long it takes for milk to dry up depends on the method you try and how long you’ve been nursing.
-It may take just a few days, or up to several weeks or months depending on your method of lactation suppression and your current supply.
+How long it takes for milk to dry up depends on the method you try and how long you’ve been breastfeeding.
+It may take just a few days, or up to several weeks or months, depending on your method of lactation suppression and your current supply.

-You may need to express some milk to relieve feeling engorged.
-The more milk you express, the longer it will take to dry up.
+You may need to express some milk to relieve the feeling of engorgement.
+However, the more milk you express, the longer it’ll take to dry up.

 Lactation suppression can be uncomfortable at times, but if you experience pain and other worrisome symptoms, call your doctor.